sgoldenlab/simba/docs/tutorial.md

 Please note that you can only import the h5 tracking data after you have imported the videos into the project folder.

 1. From the `File type` drop down menu, select `H5 (multi-animal DLC)`.
 2. Under ` Animal settings`, enter the number of animals in the videos in the `No of animals` entry box, and click `Confirm`.
 3. Enter the names for each of the animal in the video.
 4. `Tracking type` is the type of tracking from DeepLabCut multi animal tracking.
 5. Select the folder that contains all the h5 files by clicking `Browse Folder`.

-6. Click `Import h5` to start importing.
+6. Click `Import h5` to start importing your pose-estimation data.

 ##### To import SLP files (SLEAP)

 1. From the `File type` drop down menu, select `SLP (SLEAP)`.
 2. Under ` Animal settings`, enter the number of animals in the videos in the `No of animals` entry box, and click `Confirm`.
 3. Enter the names for each of the animal in the video.
 4. Select the folder that contains all the slp files by clicking `Browse Folder`.

-5. Click on `Import .slp`.
+5. Click on `Import .slp` to start importing your pose-estimation data.

 You have now successfully created your SimBA project and imported your data.
 You should see you videos inside the `project_folder/videos` directory, and your pose estimation data (one file for each of the videos in the project) inside the `project_folder/csv/input_csv` directory.